 In the light of COVID-19, we regret to announce that we have canceled the annual Midwest Engineering Entrepreneurship Network (MEEN) Conference (scheduled July 22-23, 2020 and hosted at Saint Louis University in St. Louis, Missouri) to protect the health and safety of all participants.
 Thank you for your support and we look forward to seeing you in 2021!

 What is MEEN?

 The Midwest Engineering Entrepreneurship Network (MEEN) supports the efforts of Midwest technology entrepreneurship institutions through collaboration in educating, supporting, and connecting innovators to the ecosystem spanning the region.
 The geographic spread, diverse industrial base, and scale of the network facilitates the sharing of resources, connections and best practices, among the institutions involved.
-MEEN currently includes 30 universities which accounts for approximately $16B in federal research funding.
+MEEN currently includes more than 30 universities which account for approximately $16B in federal research funding.